-NOTE 8 - Retirement Plan (C NOTE 8 - Retirement Plan (Continued) Service Retirement Multiplier Service Retirement Service Retirement Multiplier VRS: The retirement multiplier is a Multiplier VRS: Same as Defined Benefit Component: factor used in the formula to Plan 1 for service earned, VRS: The retirement multiplier for the defined benefit determine a final retirement benefit. purchased or granted prior to component is 1.00%.
-The retirement multiplier for non- January 1, 2013.
-For non- 1 hazardous duty members is 1.70%. hazardous duty members the retirement multiplier is 1.65% for service credit earned, purchased or granted on or after January 1, 2013.
+NOTE 7 - Retirement Plan (C , 1 Service Retirement Multiplier VRS: The retirement multiplier is a factor used in the formula to Service Retirement Multiplier VRS: Same as Plan 1 for service earned, Service Retirement Multiplier Defined Benefit Component: VRS: The retirement multiplier for the defined benefit determine a final retirement benefit.
+The retirement multiplier for non- purchased or granted prior to January 1, 2013.
+For non- component is 1.00%. hazardous duty members is 1.70%. hazardous duty members the retirement multiplier is 1.65% for s ervice credit earned, purchased or granted on or after January 1, 2013.
 For members who opted into the Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
-Sheriffs and regional jail superintendents: Not Sheriffs and regional jail applicable. superintendents: The retirement multiplier for sheriffs and regional jail superintendents is 1.85%.
+Sheriffs and regional jail superintendents: The retirement multiplier for sheriffs and regional jail superintendents is 1.85%.
 Sheriffs and regional jail superintendents: Same as Plan 1.
-Delitical subdivision begandens Political subdivision hazardous duty employees: Not Political subdivision hazardous Dolitical subdivision applicable. duty employees: The retirement multiplier of eligible political subdivision hazardous duty employees other than sheriffs and regional jail superintendents is 1.70% or 1.85% as elected by the employer.
+Sheriffs and regional jail superintendents: Not applicable.
+Political subdivision hazardous Political subdivision hazardous duty employees: Not applicable. duty employees: The retirement multiplier of eligible political subdivision hazardous duty employees other than sheriffs and regional jail superintendents is 1.70% or 1.85% as elected by the employer.
 Political subdivision hazardous duty employees: Same as Plan 1.
 Defined Contribution Component: Not applicable.
 Normal Retirement Age VRS: Age 65.
 Normal Retirement Age VRS: Normal Social Security retirement age.
 Normal Retirement Age Defined Benefit Component: VRS: Same as Plan 2.
 Political subdivision hazardous duty employees: Age 60.
-Political subdivision hazardous duty employees: Political subdivision hazardous duty employees: Not applicable.
-Same as Plan 1.
+Political subdivision hazardous duty employees: Same as Plan 1.
+Political subdivision hazardous duty employees: Not applicable.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
 Earliest Unreduced Retirement Eligibility VRS: Age 65 with at least five years (60 months) of service credit or at age 50 with at least 30 years of service credit.
 Earliest Unreduced Retirement Eligibility VRS: Normal Social Security retirement age with at least five years (60 months) of service credit or when their age plus service credit equals 90.
 Earliest Unreduced Retirement Eligibility Defined Benefit Component: VRS: Normal Social Security retirement age and have at least five years (60 months) of service credit or when their age plus service credit equals 90.
-1 İ 1